oceanprotocol-archive/pdr-trueval/README_local_full_flow.md

 Go to next step when barge is ready and contracts are deployed

-## 2. Ocean.py  - create a template3 token
+## 2. Create template3 token

 Since there is no easy way now to create a template3 datatoken, we will use ocean.py.
+Go to `ocean.py` terminal.

-This flow will be replaced
+PS: This flow will be replaced once we advance will all components into a more MVP state.

 ```bash
 export ADDRESS_FILE="${HOME}/.ocean/ocean-contracts/artifacts/address.json"